About the Author

 Pediatric Radiology

-However, Comparably shows that your cut in pay won’t be quite so drastic.
-Their compensation data for pediatric radiologists shows the average annual salary as $326,103.
+Radiologists who subspecialize in pediatrics will most certainly take a pay cut.
+Comparably, it shows that your cut in pay won’t be quite so drastic.
+The compensation data for pediatric radiologists shows the average annual salary as $326,103.

 With that being said, there is no substitute for passion in your daily work.
 If you feel like you are answering your calling by working with children, a slight pay difference won’t mean much.